-FIRE DRILLS AND EMERGENCY EVACUATION
+FIRE DRILLS AND EMERGENCY PROCEEDURES

 Timely evacuation of the building would be crucial in the event of a fire or other emergency.
 Practice is required to ensure everyone in the building is safe in the event of an emergency.
-There are twelve safety drills throughout the school year.
+There are twelve safety drills throughout the school year, this includes 8 fire drills and 4 lock down drills.